vlatkojuric/eact-effect-and-fetch-api-exercise/README.md

 For now the Pokémon are only fetched when we click the button below.
 Let's change the code so that our app does this automatically when the app renders.

-- Remove the 'Load Pokémon' button.
+- Remove the 'Load Pokémon' button.✅
 - Change the code below so that the `loadPokemon` function is only executed when the app component is rendered initially`

 _Hint:_ Don't forget the dependency array!